Go to the table of contents.

 Operators and operands must be separate arguments (i.e. surrounded by whitespace).

-If the first argument is !, the value is the negation of the two-argument test using the second and third arguments.
+test ( $VAR ) If the 1st argument is !, the value is the negation of the

-the result is the test of the second argument
+( xxxx ) the result is the test of xxxx

 Otherwise, the expression is false.

--a and -o are considered binary operators in this case.
+-a (and) and -o (or) are considered logical binary operators in this case.

 required space after !